Skip to main content

 • “Runs great on Linux through Steam Play.”

-• “I understand this game is early access, but I do have a problem with game stability; sometimes the game freezes when I exit to the main menu, and I've encountered significant bugs such as stars showing up black, getting close to certain big moons turns them black, or sometimes the entire object altogether is black.”
+• “I understand this game is early access, but I do have a problem with game stability.
+Sometimes the game freezes when I exit to the main menu, and I've encountered significant bugs such as stars showing up black, getting close to certain big moons turns them black, or sometimes the entire object all together is black.
+I saw Saturn was blue one time, and I consistently see Earth show up without land.
+Sometimes the surface resolution doesn't increase as I get closer, and sometimes I go through the surface.”

 • grinding